Canada Thistle

 Chemical

-• Numerous herbicides are registered for control or suppression of Canada Thistle.
+• Numerous herbicides are registered for control or suppression of Canada thistle.

 • In pastures and idle areas, spring and autumn applications of clopyralid or a dicamba/2,4-D mix have been effective when roots are actively growing.
 Spring applications should coincide with the rosette to bud stages.

-• Spring applications of picloram have also been effective when Canada Thistle is in the pre-bud to early bud growth stages.
+• Spring applications of picloram have also been effective when Canada thistle is in the pre-bud to early bud growth stages.
 However, picloram is not suitable for wet coastal soils.

 • We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.